 His second book AIDS Drugs for All: Social Movements and Market Transformations with Ethan Kapstein was published by Cambridge University Press in fall 2013.
 The book is the winner of the 2014 Don K. Price award, APSA’s prize for the best book on science, technology, and environmental politics.
 This book seeks to explain the conditions under which social movements can transform markets to achieve to their ends.

 Busby is a Life Member in the Council on Foreign Relations.
-His works have appeared in Political Geography, International Security, Perspectives on Politics, Security Studies, International Studies Quarterly, Current History, and Problems of Post-Communism, among other publications.
+His works have appeared in Foreign Affairs, World Development, Political Geography, International Security, Perspectives on Politics, Security Studies, International Studies Quarterly, among other publications.

 Busby served in the Peace Corps in Ecuador (1997-1999), worked in Nicaragua (Summer 1994, Spring 1996), and consulted for the Inter-American Development Bank (2000).
 Prior to working with the Peace Corps, he was a Marshall Scholar at the University of East Anglia (Norwich, England), where he completed a second B.A. (with Honors) in Development Studies (1993-1995).
 He completed his first B.A. (with Highest Distinction) at the University of North Carolina at Chapel Hill in Political Science and Biology.

 Google Scholar citations